-Our organisation goes beyond this definition and works with the feminist theoretical analysis and approach of intersectionality, which takes into account multiple overlapping and intersecting forms of discrimination, oppression and exploitation, including classism, racism, sexism, ablism, homophobia, transphobia and ageism.
+The LRS goes beyond this definition and works with the feminist theoretical analysis and approach of intersectionality, which takes into account multiple overlapping and intersecting forms of discrimination, oppression and exploitation, including classism, racism, sexism, ablism, homophobia, transphobia and ageism.

 How we define gender mainstreaming